 Ever since Roseanne Barr's racist tweets got the reboot of her '90s comedy Roseanne canceled on ABC, fans of the family sitcom have been wondering one thing (other than why Barr insists on tweeting such vile garbage, of course): how will the spinoff, The Conners, work without her?
-Now it seems we finally have an answer, courtesy of Barr herself.
+Now we finally have an answer, thanks to the show's Oct.
+16 premiere.

 "Oh yeah, they killed her.
 They have her die of an opioid overdose," she said, before touching on how frustrated she is about the way the show's writers ended her character's arc.
 "It wasn't enough to [fire me] — they had to so cruelly insult the people who loved that family and that show."

-Barr unsurprisingly left the series on bad terms given her abrasive, racist behavior and bizarre Twitter tirades, but the seeds of Roseanne Conner dying of an overdose have been planted ever since the reboot premiered.
-The character is seen struggling with an addiction to painkillers due to an injured knee, and fans actually already predicted an accidental overdose would be the cause of her demise in The Conners when the reboot was canceled earlier this Summer.
+Barr unsurprisingly left the series on bad terms given her abrasive, racist behavior and bizarre Twitter tirades, but the seeds of Roseanne Conner dying of an overdose have been planted ever since the reboot first premiered in early 2018.
+The character is seen struggling with an addiction to painkillers due to an injured knee, and fans actually already predicted an accidental overdose would be the cause of her demise when Roseanne was canceled earlier this Summer.

 Barr did note, however, that she's trying to move on from the entire situation.
 "There's nothing I can do about it.
 It's done.
 It's over," she said.
 "There's no fight left."